mmistakes/made-mistakes-jekyll/src/_pages/portraits.md

 ---
 permalink: /portraits/
 title: "Order a digital portrait"
-excerpt: "Order a digital portrait drawn with the Paper app by FiftyThree for iPad."
+excerpt: "Order a digital portrait drawn with the Paper app for iPad."
 last_modified_at: 2014-09-22T11:27:18-04:00
 image:
   thumbnail: /assets/images/portrait-thumb.jpg
   teaser: /assets/images/portrait-teaser.jpg
-ads: false
+toc: true
 ---

 Want to be part of my PaperFaces Project and have a portrait drawn with the Paper app by FiftyThree for iPad?
 Well read on friend, here's how you go about commissioning one.